Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 I think you can credibly make a case that this was the best regular-season game ever.
 The scoring, obviously, was at another level.
 L.A. and Kansas City were 9-1 heading into the game, which in itself is a rare matchup of dominant teams.
 Both had the majority of their stars healthy and active, although the Chiefs might very well look back at their two losses so far this season and wonder if they would have won with a healthy Eric Berry, given how Rob Gronkowski picked apart now-waived backup defensive back Josh Shaw in Week 6, and the Rams went after Daniel Sorensen for their final two scores Monday night.

 What makes this game stand out is the sheer scope of the late-game drama.
 This is the only game on the list that had four lead changes in the fourth quarter, and that included the Chiefs coming back from a 10-point deficit at the beginning of the period.
-In most cases, when a fourth quarter had multiple lead changes, it usually included one team scoring at the very end of the game without leaving its newly trailing opponent a meaningful shot at winning the game.
+In most cases, when a fourth quarter has multiple lead changes, it usually includes one team scoring at the very end of the game without leaving its newly trailing opponent a meaningful shot at winning the game.
 The Chiefs went down 54-51 with 1:49 left and actually had two realistic shots of setting up for a game-winning touchdown or a game-tying field goal, only for Patrick Mahomes to be intercepted twice.

 The numbers are almost comical.
 Mahomes threw for 478 yards and six touchdowns, becoming the second quarterback in league history to post two six-touchdown games in a single season.
 Jared Goff was good for 413 yards and four scores of his own.
 Between 1990 and 2009, there was exactly one regular-season game in which both quarterbacks topped 400 passing yards, a Dolphins-Patriots game that is an honorable mention here.

 The two teams combined for 14 touchdowns, which is one more than the Bills have scored in 10 games this season and as many as the 1991 Colts scored over an entire 16-game season.
 The defenses were overmatched and still managed to impact the game by combining for three touchdowns.
-The game had the highest posted point total (63.5) in league history and it went over that total by 41.5 points.
+The game had the highest posted point total (63.5) in league history, and it went over that total by 41.5 points.

 Saying it lived up to the Game of the Year hype is obvious.
 Looking a step further, it seems eminently reasonable to suggest that we just witnessed the greatest -- or at least the most exciting -- regular-season game in NFL history.